loader image

 Deadlift (DL):

-Deadlift stands for deadlift and is one of the 4 basic exercises.
-The barbell is lifted from the floor and raised to hip height.
-The leg and back position are very important here to avoid injuries.
+Deadlift is one of the 4 basic exercises.
+You lift the barbell from the floor and bring it to hip height.
+Leg and back positioning are very important here to avoid injuries.

 Death by…: